 Like any other surface, Caesarstone can be permanently damaged if exposed to strong chemicals and solvents that affect its physical properties.

-Avoid the use of strong chemicals and solvents or highly abrasive cleaning agents such as oven/grill cleaners and dishwasher polishing agents that have high alkaline/pH levels (pH 8.5 or higher).
+Avoid the use of strong chemicals and solvents or highly abrasive cleaning agents such as oven/grill cleaners and dishwasher polishing agents that have high alkaline/pH levels (pH levels higher than 11).
 Products containing oils or powders may leave a residue and should be rinsed off thoroughly.
 Never clean your Caesarstone surface with products that contain Trichlorethane or Methylene Chloride, such as paint removers or strippers.

 Should your surface accidentally be exposed to any of these damaging products, rinse immediately with warm water to neutralize the effect.